ant-le/TechnoGen/README.md

 ## 2) Dataset Creation

 I chose to opt for raw audio data.
 In this case, data quality is much more important than quantity and genre specific information can be incorporated

 I constructed my own dataset of tracks which were free to download on soundcloud

 it consituted much time as there were many factors to be considered

 - how to split data (beats, time, not at all...)
 - how to transform data (raw, spec, mel_spec)
 - how to store for usage independent of model
   - sequences should still be mapped to track
   - easily readables
+- number of channels
+- sample lenght

 ## 3) Approach